finnt2192/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment2.md

 CPUlator can run inside a web browser, the simulation allows running and debugging programs without needing a hardware board.

-CPUlator can be used to simulate an ARM 7 processor which is similar to the processor used in a rasberry pi
+CPUlator can be used to simulate an ARM 7 processor which is similar to the processor used in a raspberry pi

 On the left panel of CPUlator are the ARMv7 registers